flicstar/flicstar.github.io/games.md

 At the end of each chapter, there is a jigsaw puzzle to complete.
 Fun!
 The best thing about this game was that two of us could tap the screen at once.
 We could solve the jigsaw together at the same time.

 I totally recommend this game!
-After we played it once we went through and played it all over again a second time.
+After we played it once we went through and played it all over again a second and third time.
 I think once enough time has passed, we will definitely play it again.
 Super fun!